Korean Americans separated by war have waited 70 years for a reunion. Their time is running out

 "There's no way of even trying to find out what happened to their families," Lee says.

-Earlier this week, the House of Representatives unanimously passed the Divided Families Reunification Act, which urges the State Department to consult with the South Korean government on how to arrange reunions for Korean Americans and their North Korean families, including by video.
+Last week, the House of Representatives unanimously passed the Divided Families Reunification Act, which urges the State Department to consult with the South Korean government on how to arrange reunions for Korean Americans and their North Korean families, including by video.
 It also requires the department's special envoy on North Korean human rights to work with the Korean American community to identify those same opportunities.

 The legislation is now in the Senate, where it has been referred to the Committee on Foreign Relations.